 Local Professionalism Panels:

-Another complaint alternative available in your community is the local professionalism panels.
+Another complaint alternative available in your community is the local professionalism panel.
 Each judicial circuit provides an informal process for filing professionalism complaints against attorneys.
 For more information regarding how and where to file a professionalism complaint in your circuit, please visit the Local Professionalism Panel Contact Information by Circuit.
 A Sept.
 1, 2014, Florida Bar News article provides additional information.

 If your problem is not resolved, please call The Florida Bar’s Attorney Consumer Assistance Program (ACAP) at 1-866-352-0707 to discuss your options.